Abacavir (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have a genetic condition (such as a gene variation called HLA-B*5701), heart problems, high blood pressure, high cholesterol, diabetes, or if you smoke.
+- Tell your doctor if you are pregnant, or if you have liver disease, diabetes, heart disease, high blood pressure, or high cholesterol.
+Also tell your doctor if you smoke or drink alcohol.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.